balancer/code-review/rate-providers/WeETHs.md

 - [ ] Some other portion of the price pipeline is upgradeable (e.g., the token itself, an oracle, or some piece of a larger system that tracks the price).

 ### Oracles
-- [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes). \<Delete this hint: If unchecked, delete all of the bullets below.\>
+- [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).
     - source: Multisig 2/3
     - source address: [ethereum:0x41dfc53b13932a2690c9790527c1967d8579a6ae](https://etherscan.io/address/0x41dfc53b13932a2690c9790527c1967d8579a6ae)
     - any protections?
 NO: The rate provider contract has the following `getRate` implementation.